“Brazil is Yorubaland”, Prof Abimbola Speaks on Elevation of Traditional Religion

 “Brazil is Yorubaland.
 70 million Yorubas are in Brazil.
 In Salvador, Bahia, there are 3,000 shrines of Yoruba gods.
 The world has accepted us.”

 Due to the sensitivity of ethnicity in Nigeria, the National Population Commission (NPC) did not collect data analysed based on ethnicity in the last census held in 2006 to avoid the political row the outcome would have created.
 This posed a challenge in determining the population of Yoruba people in Nigeria.
-Similarly, the Brazilian government has no official data for the population of the Yoruba living in Brazil.
+Similarly, the Brazilian government has no official data on the population of the Yoruba living in Brazil.

 Read also